-This article about prayer rooms in UK universities was published by the Great British Mag content team on 16 July, 2019
+This article about muslim prayer rooms in UK universities was published by the Great British Mag content team on 16 July, 2019

 According to the last Census, one in 20 British people are Muslim.
 This means that you will find a Muslim community in most towns and cities and it is relatively easy to find a mosque no matter where you are studying.

 Knowing that a large percentage of their cohort are Muslim, most universities in the UK have prayer facilities that are specifically designed for Muslim needs.
 These prayer rooms have attached ablution facilities, separate entrances for women and men, and screens or curtains to divide the room.
 Some universities even have entirely separate rooms for women and men.